 In the previous traditional seller-buyer relationship, our business mindset was conditioned by the seller owning the knowledge and power and practicing short-term financial wins (usually only for their company) based on short-term quota-driven selling incentives.
 In our current business environment, our mindset needs to adapt to the fact that this previous model has flipped: customers now own the power and knowledge and financial gains are achieved over the medium and long-term (for both vendor and customer alike).

 As a consequence of this shift, revenue generation is no longer the fruit of just pre-contractual marketing and sales activities.
 As sustainable revenue generation is now a long-term challenge, all cross-functional departments are responsible, working together in sync across the entire customer journey.
-In essence, customer success is a corporate-wide strategy which embraces all internal roles (marketing, sales, account management, R&D, product, support, professional services, customer success teams, finance,…) whether they are client facing or not.
+In essence, customer success is a corporate-wide strategy that embraces all internal roles (marketing, sales, account management, R&D, product, support, professional services, customer success teams, finance,…) whether they are client facing or not.
 Even roles in the wings of the client stage are indirectly contributing to making customers successful, often serving internal clients who in turn, will directly serve external clients.

-So while all internal departments should be aware and made responsible for tactically contributing to the success of their clients, there is also the emerging function of customer success and which usually (although not exclusively) is positioned as a post-contractual team which partners the success of clients.
+So while all internal departments should be aware and made responsible for tactically contributing to the success of their clients, there is also the emerging function of customer success and which usually (although not exclusively) is positioned as a post-contractual team that partners the success of clients.
 As an example, marketing and sales team would work together in a seamless process by validating prospect needs, evaluating expectations and desired outcomes which would be communicated to the CS teams for a partnership delivery with clients.

 This customer success function is a critical role, working closely with all the other internal departments to continually communicate the voice of the customer so that the aforementioned main CS mission statements can be continually reviewed and aligned: adoption – performance – transformation – ROI – advocacy.
 The function of customer success proactively partners clients in an advisory role to help clients achieve their expected outcomes.
 This implies strong client domain knowledge as well as a clear understanding and insights in their evolving business, operational, functional and technical context.